via/viaems/README.md

 - GNU make
 - check (for unit tests)

-Before trying to compile, make sure to bring in the libopencm3 submodule:
+Before trying to compile, make sure to bring in submodules in contrib:
 ```
 git submodule update --init
 ```